Review by Sean Boelman

 For a sci-fi comedy series, there’s still a lot of room for this to grow.
 It’s clear that this is meant to be a near future with technology that is exaggerated but not too out there, but the audience probably won’t be fully immersed in this world.
 Instead, canny viewers will likely be trying to figure out who inspired the (seemingly) composite character antagonist.

 Made for Love is an entertaining series, and it will be interesting to see where it goes for the remaining six episodes.
 Not all of the jokes land, but those that do get some solid laughs thanks to the two talented leads.

 Made for Love is screening as a part of the online edition of the 2021 SXSW Film Festival, which runs March 16-20, 2021.
-Four out of ten episodes reviewed.
+Four out of eight episodes reviewed.